Abdullahi Yusuf Ahmed: Establishment and overview

 As President, Ahmed pledged to promote reconciliation and to set about rebuilding the country.
 However, his government was beset by internal disagreements and contentions with other stakeholders in Somalia.
 For example, he was at loggerheads with some warlords and government members over where the administration should be based.
 The President and Prime Minister opposed a move to Mogadishu, citing security reasons.
 Consequently, Ahmed along with his Prime Minister Ali Mohammed Ghedi and the Speaker of the Parliament Sharif Hassan Sheikh Aden helped to relocate the Transitional Federal Institutions (TFIs) from Nairobi to the Somali cities of Jowhar and Baidoa, where the TFG resided until the government eventually took control of Mogadishu.

-The make up of a possible foreign peacekeeping force – in particular the inclusion of Ethiopian troops – was another bone of contention.
-Ethiopia was accused of backing rival Somali warlords in order to keep the country weak.
-The African Union Mission to Somalia (AMISOM) mission therefore excluded countries neighboring Somalia from participating in peacekeeping activities.
+The majority of Somali society, including much of the newly formed Transitional Federal Government, deeply opposed any foreign military intervention on Somali soil.
+An African Union fact finding mission to Somalia in 2005 found that the overwhelming majority of Somalis rejected troops from neighboring states entering the country.
+Despite significant opposition within the TFG parliament, President Yusuf made the widely unpopular decision to invite Ethiopian troops to prop up his administration.
+As an institution, the TFG did not consent to or approve of the Ethiopian military intervention.
+No parliamentary approval was given for a decision openly opposed by a significant portion of the government.

 Due to a lack of funding and human resources, an arms embargo that made it difficult to re-establish a national security force, and general indifference on the part of the international community, President Ahmed also found himself obliged to deploy thousands of troops from Puntland to Mogadishu to sustain the battle against insurgent elements in the southern part of the country.
 Financial support for this effort was provided by the autonomous region's government.
 This left little revenue for Puntland's own security forces and civil service employees, leaving the territory vulnerable to piracy and terrorist attacks.